Amarok24/template-bootstrap-sass/README.md

 ## How to set up locally
 Click the "Use this template" button on the GitHub page to create your own copy directly in GitHub.

 Or clone it via git.
-Be sure you have git and NodeJs installed.
+Be sure you have git and Node.js installed.
 Then run:

 ```sh
 git clone https://github.com/Amarok24/template-bootstrap-sass.git